qduanmu/complyscribe/README.md

 ### Supported Git Providers

-> Note: Only applicable if using `trestle-bot` to create pull requests.
+> Note: Only applicable if using `complyscribe` to create pull requests.
 Automatically detecting the git provider information is supported for GitHub Actions (GitHub) and GitLab CI (GitLab).

 - GitHub